EnixCoda/Gitako/README.md

 # Gitako

-Yet another Chrome extension for GitHub.
+Yet another extension for GitHub, available on both Chrome and Firefox.
 Inspired by [Octotree](https://github.com/buunguyen/octotree) & [GayHub](https://github.com/jawil/GayHub), thanks to them!
 Gitako is aimed at providing the best performance, better UX, more consistent UI and more essential features.

 ### Features